 Our Code of Conduct is the backbone of our ethics and compliance culture.
 It conveys our commitments and expectations to our employees for areas critical to the pharmaceutical industry.
 All employees and third parties working on Lundbeck’s behalf are obliged to observe the Code of Conduct and any stricter local regulations.
 Read our Third Party Code of Conduct Obligations.

-First established in 2010, we update our Code of Conduct regularly.
-The most recent update in 2019 reflected changes to internal and external requirements, including the International Federation of Pharmaceutical Manufactures and Associations (IFPMA) Code of Practice 2019, enhancing regulation in how pharmaceutical companies interact with healthcare professionals.
+Our Code of Conduct reflects internal and external requirements, including the International Federation of Pharmaceutical Manufactures and Associations (IFPMA) Code of Practice 2019, enhancing regulation in how pharmaceutical companies interact with healthcare professionals.

 We reflect such changes in our operational procedures to encourage good practice.
 Specific business areas operate under our quality management system to control risk, drive continual improvement and meet regulatory requirements.